Ranasinghe Premadasa: Prime minister

-He was elected the second executive president of the country at the 1988 presidential election, gaining 2,569,199 (50.43%) votes against Sirima Bandaranaike who came second with 2,289,860 (44.95%) votes.
-Premadasa became the first non-Govigama politician to be appointed Prime Minister and elected president in Sri Lanka.
+Premadasa was elected as the 2nd executive president of the country at the 1988 presidential election, gaining 2,569,199 (50.43%) votes and defeating former prime minister Sirimavo Bandaranaike, who came in second with 2,289,860 (44.95%) votes.
+Premadasa became the first non-Govigama politician to be appointed prime minister and elected president of Sri Lanka.

 Presidency

+Premadasa was inaugurated as the 3rd President of Sri Lanka at the Octagonal Pavilion of the Sacred Temple of the Tooth on 2 January 1989.
+His oath was administered by Chief Justice Parinda Ranasinghe.

+Since the Outgoing President J. R. Jayawardene had dissolved the 11 year old Parliament and called for fresh General elections on the date of the results of Presidential election was declared on 20 December 1988, Premadasa oversaw the duties of the Prime Minister until 6 March 1989.

-Soon after being elected president, he dissolved parliament and called for fresh elections.
-In the 1989 parliamentary election in February the UNP gained 125 seats in parliament, forming a government with a majority in parliament.
+In the 1989 General election held on 15 February 1989, the UNP gained 125 seats in parliament, forming a government with a majority in parliament.
+He appointed D. B. Wijetunga as the new Prime Minister on 6 March 1989.
 At the time he became president, the country faced both a civil war in the north and a communist insurgency in the south, both key issues Premadasa concentrated on, with particularly ruthless actions against the insurgents.
 The security forces brutally put down the revolt and killed many of its leaders.

-Economic policy
+Monetary policy

 Premadasa also concentrated on a grassroots-level economic development drive, focusing on the provision of housing, poverty alleviation and the upliftment of the poor.
 He encouraged the building of model villages with clean water, transport infrastructure, schools and health centres.
 He encouraged the establishment of small-scale industries (mostly garment-related) in poor areas by giving factory owners low-interest loans and a share in textile quotas for the United States and Europe.
 The Gam Udāwa programme is one of his best-known achievements in this area, along with the Janasaviya programme that is today part of the Samurdhi scheme.

-Insurrection
+JVP insurrection

-Appointing Ranjan Wijeratne as Minister of Foreign Affairs and State Minister for Defence, he had Wijeratne clamp down on the JVP insurgent activity in the south of the island which had been paralyzing the state machinery and economic activity of the island since 1987 with its target killings, its unofficial curfews and work stoppages.
-Operation Combine launched by Wijeratne successfully suppressed the insurgency by brutally suppressing it and killing its leaders including Rohana Wijeweera by late 1989 and effectively ending the insurrection by early 1990.
+Appointing Ranjan Wijeratne as Minister of Foreign Affairs and State Minister for Defence, Premadasa had Wijeratne clamp down on the JVP insurgent activity in the south which had been paralyzing the state machinery and economic activity of the island since 1987 with its target killings, its unofficial curfews and work stoppages.
+Operation Combine launched by Wijeratne successfully challenged the insurgency by brutally suppressing and killing its leaders, including JVP leader Rohana Wijeweera by late 1989 and effectively ending the insurrection by early 1990.